Factors responsible for the education inflation rate in India?

 When we talk about education inflation, most statistics focus on foreign education.
 Yet, with the privatization of schools in India and the competitive nature of local universities, education inflation is bourgeoning in India, too.

 Education costs grew faster than the food and healthcare inflation between 2012 and 2020.
-While food and healthcare inflation rose at 9.62% and 8%, respectively, education inflation grew at 10% every year between the mentioned period.
+While food and healthcare inflation rose at 9.62% and 8%, respectively, education inflation grew by 10% every year during the mentioned period.

 This is extremely scary given the lack of awareness around education costs among parents.
 The scariest bit is that even the pandemic had no effect on the rising education costs.
 The cost of education grew both in India and abroad during and post the pandemic.

 According to a survey conducted by the Indian government, education inflation rose by 4.12% in India after the pandemic.

 In countries like the UK and the US, education inflation rose to 10%, touching an all-time high.
 This has impacted the fee structures of colleges and living costs in these countries.

 According to a survey by The National Centre for Education Statistics, the average fee for a 4-year degree program in the US was around Rs.25,22,000 in 2010-2011 and it has increased to Rs.
 29,91,000 for the year 2020-2021.

 There is an assumption among parents that education costs can be taken care of when the child is ready for school or college.
 Unfortunately, that’s not the case.

 Here are a few examples of the increase in college education in India and abroad: